cn0047/stash/ed/vc/git/README.md

 If some feature has > 1 commit, it hard to revert whole feature, have to revert each commit, so it make sense to squash all commits related to feature into 1 commit.
+Drawback here: will be only 1 commit, with last implementation, and without all intermediate implementations.

 #### bisect